Troubleshooting

 "This device has been deleted from Cisco Cloud.
 The deletion could be caused as part of the Return Material Authorization (RMA) process".
 It means that the faulty device that you have returned to the RMA team has been deleted from Cisco Cloud as a part of the RMA process.

-As a result, you'll see that the device Connectivity status is "Unreachable" in CDO.
+As a result, you'll see that the device Connectivity status is "Unreachable" in Security Cloud Control.

-• For the RMA case, you need to perform the following steps in CDO:
+• For the RMA case, you need to perform the following steps in Security Cloud Control:

 1. If the device was successfully onboarded, you need to save the device configuration as a template.
 See Configure an FDM Template.

-2. Power on the new replacement device that you have received from the RMA team and onboard it to CDO.
+2. Power on the new replacement device that you have received from the RMA team and onboard it to Security Cloud Control.
 See Onboard an FDM-Managed Device using the Device Serial Number.

 Important